marnoux/stunning-dollop/README.md

-#Fixed so the code compiles
+#Fix all errors, all errors on the WORLD!!!!